 Mowing meadows by hand is one of the joys of the summer season.
-Beginning in May when the first hay is cut, we continue to cut right through the summer to maximise diversity and spread the workload.

-This means that the first cut needs to be during May or early June before the grass becomes lodged by wind and rain.
+This means that the first cut often needs to be during May or early June before the grass becomes lodged by wind and rain.

 It’s also possible to manage lawns with the scythe.
 Areas can be left to grow longer to provide forage for bees and the grass can be cut when wet.